Published: June 30, 2020. Updated [June 17, 2022]

 2. Establish a system of measurable results.

-You need to be able to track if your territories are performing well in order to hit your goals.
+You need to be able to track if your sales territories are performing well in order to hit your goals.
 The worst thing that can happen to a sales organization is that they are blindsided by poorly designed territories.
 It’s important to set up a reliable and easily accessible metrics system.
 (Hint: territory planning software can help achieve this and manage it more easily).

 3. Consider your territory travel efficiency.

 Travel is often a large part of sales.
 Some deals just close more easily when you can meet with prospects in person.
 But poorly-designed territories can lead to high travel costs, which only moves you farther from your goals.
-Using your geolocation data (from the steps above) helps you design territories with travel efficiency in mind, to keep travel times minimal and the associated costs low.
+Using your geolocation data (from the steps above) helps you map sales territories with travel efficiency in mind, to keep travel times minimal and the associated costs low.

 Using Territory Mapping Software